startere/BattleManager-Repo/README.md

 Battlemanager

     Implement a function that returns a battlemanager object that simulates battles between two or more commanders.
 The battlemanager should work with the following components:
-    You are given a sample usage of the battle manager in the demo.js file.
-    You are given the error messages in the solution template.
-    Run your tests locally by running the npm install and npm test commands in cmd or terminal.

 Components and functionality:
 Spell